-Workplace and Apprenticeship Mathematics 20 is to be allocated 100 hours.
+Foundations of Mathematics 30 is to be allocated 100 hours.
 It is important for students to receive the full amount of time allocated to their mathematical learning and that the learning be focused upon students attaining the understanding and skills as defined by the outcomes and indicators stated in this curriculum.

-The outcomes in the Workplace and Apprenticeship Mathematics 20 course are based upon the students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
+The outcomes in the Foundations of Mathematics 30 course are based upon students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
 These learning experiences prepare students to be confident, flexible, and capable with their mathematical knowledge in new contexts.
-The outcomes in this course are the prerequisite outcomes for the Workplace and Apprenticeship Mathematics 30 course.

-The outcomes in this curriculum define content that is considered a high priority in fields of study and areas of work for which the Workplace and Apprenticeship Mathematics pathway is appropriate.
+The outcomes in this curriculum define content that is considered a high priority in fields of study and areas of work for which the Foundations of Mathematics pathway is appropriate.
 The outcomes represent the ways of thinking or behaving like a mathematics discipline area expert in those fields of study or areas of work.
 The mathematical knowledge and skills acquired through this course will be useful to students in many applications throughout their lives in both work and non-work settings.

-Indicators are included for each of the outcomes in order to clarify the breadth and depth of learning intended by the outcome.
+Indicators are included for each of the outcomes to clarify the breadth and depth of learning intended by the outcome.
 These indicators are a representative list of the kinds of things a student needs to understand and/or be able to do in order to achieve the learning intended by the outcome.
 New and combined indicators, which remain within the breadth and depth of the outcome, can be created by teachers to meet the needs and circumstances of their students and communities.

 This curriculum's outcomes and indicators have been designed to address current research in mathematics education as well as the needs of Saskatchewan students.
-The Workplace and Apprenticeship Mathematics 20 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for 10-12 Mathematics (2008).
+The Foundations of Mathematics 30 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for Grades 10-12 Mathematics (2008).

-Within the outcomes and indicators in this curriculum, the terms "including" and "such as", as well as the abbreviation "e.g.," occur.
+Within the outcomes and indicators in this curriculum, the terms "including" and "such as" as well as the abbreviation "e.g.," occur.
 The use of each term serves a specific purpose.
 The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, consider the outcome "Extend and apply understanding of representing data using graphs including bar graphs, histograms, Outcomes describe the knowledge, skills, and understandings that students are expected to attain by the end of a particular grade.
+For example, consider the indicator, "Analyze, using technology, different credit options that involve compound interest, including bank and store credit cards and special promotions, and provide justifications for the credit options."
+While students have the choice to discuss and analyze various credit options that include bank and store credit Outcomes describe the knowledge, skills, and understandings that students are expected to attain by the end of a particular grade.